Chigaga/area_calculation/README.md

 ## Method

-A detailed description of the area calculation method can be found in the research paper
+A detailed description of the area calculation method can be found in the [research paper](https://doi.org/10.1051/0004-6361/202347011)

 *G. Chikunova, T. Podladchokova, K. Dissauer, A.M.
-Veronig, M. Dumbovic, M. Temmer, E. Dickson, 2023, submitted: "On the three-dimensional relation between the coronal dimming, erupting filament and CME: Case study of the 28 October 2021 X1.0 event"*.
+Veronig, M. Dumbovic, M. Temmer, E. Dickson, 2023: "Three-dimensional relation between coronal dimming, filament eruption, and CME.
+A case study of the 28 October 2021 X1.0 event"*.

 We recommend referring to this paper for a comprehensive understanding of the methodology.